 If the batter swings 3 times, the batter is out.

 If the batter does not swing by the 6th pitch, the batter is out.

+Unhittable pitch = do‑over pitch

 When the Blue Flame is used, the defensive pitcher must stand on the opposite side of the hitter (weak side).